Bundanoon Folk Festival

 The Bundanoon Folk Festival is the newest addition to the Australian Folk calendar.
 Held in Bundanoon in the scenic Southern Highlands of NSW, the Festival enjoys the backdrop of a country village near the magnificent Morton National Park.

-The Bundanoon Folk Festival is a vibrant weekend of live folk music, dance and poetry in nine indoor venues in beautiful Bundanoon.
+The Bundanoon Folk Festival is a vibrant weekend of live folk music, dance and poetry in seven indoor venues plus a marquee in beautiful Bundanoon.

-Embedded in the local community and love to tell stories of its people and history- featuring local and regional artists as well as much loved national performers.
+Embedded in the local community the festival features local and regional artists as well as much-loved national performers.

-The festival will celebrate the broad sweep of contemporary and traditional music styles, which are handed down through generations of all cultures.
+The festival celebrates the broad sweep of contemporary and traditional music styles, which are handed down through generations of all cultures.
+Some of the hottest independent artists including Folk Australia Awardees.
+Plus pub sessions, jams, Kidsfest and Folk Rave.
 Folk music is for everyone.

 Allows a person's carer free entry into participating venues and events